 You can use Azure Machine Learning's built-in machine learning capabilities for your custom (and Azure-ready) data or your data from other sources, such as public data stores or an existing machine learning platform.

 Azure Machine Learning can scale to millions of requests per second.
 It can handle more than just 1-trillion-class ML models.
-Azure Machine Lake can take it if you need millions of objects, 300-trillion predictions, and 100-million-fold coverage.
+Azure Machine Learning can take it if you need millions of objects, 300-trillion predictions, and 100-million-fold coverage.

 What Are Azure Machine Learning Service and Cognitive Services?